DoE Analysis (Design of Experiments)

 Interaction Plot

 Lines that are nearly parallel suggest little interaction.
 Crossing lines indicate that one factor's effect depends on the level of the other factor.
-Check the ANOVA Table for formal significance of interactions.
+The ANOVA Table's effect size columns (partial η², partial ω²) provide a quantitative assessment of interaction magnitude.

 Interaction plot showing cell means for all 3 factor pairs.
 Lines are nearly parallel, indicating small interactions